quii/learn-go-with-tests/reading-files.md

 > [On the producer side of the interface, the new embed.FS type implements fs.FS, as does zip.Reader.
 The new os.DirFS function provides an implementation of fs.FS backed by a tree of operating system files.](https://golang.org/doc/go1.16#fs)

-If we use this interface, users of our package have a number of options baked in to the standard library to use.
-Learning to leverage interfaces defined in Go's standard library (like this, but also [`io.Reader`](https://golang.org/pkg/io/#Reader) and [`io.Writer`](https://golang.org/pkg/io/#Writer)) is vital to writing loosely coupled packages that can be re-used in contexts different to what you imagined with minimal fuss from your consumers.
+If we use this interface, users of our package have a number of options baked-in to the standard library to use.
+Learning to leverage interfaces defined in Go's standard library (e.g. `io.fs`, [`io.Reader`](https://golang.org/pkg/io/#Reader), [`io.Writer`](https://golang.org/pkg/io/#Writer)), is vital to writing loosely coupled packages.
+These packages can then be re-used in contexts different to those you imagined, with minimal fuss from your consumers.

-In our case maybe our consumer wants the posts to be embedded into the Go binary rather than files in a "real" filesystem, either way _our code doesn't need to care_.
+In our case, maybe our consumer wants the posts to be embedded into the Go binary rather than files in a "real" filesystem?
+Either way, _our code doesn't need to care_.

-For our tests, the package [testing/fstest](https://golang.org/pkg/testing/fstest/), offers us an implementation of [io/FS](https://golang.org/pkg/io/fs/#FS) to use, similar to the tools we're familiar with in [net/http/httptest](https://golang.org/pkg/net/http/httptest/).
+For our tests, the package [testing/fstest](https://golang.org/pkg/testing/fstest/) offers us an implementation of [io/FS](https://golang.org/pkg/io/fs/#FS) to use, similar to the tools we're familiar with in [net/http/httptest](https://golang.org/pkg/net/http/httptest/).

-Given this information, the following feels like a better approach
+Given this information, the following feels like a better approach,

 ```go
 var posts blogposts.Post